Replacing the Drive Belt On A 1998 Simplicity Broadmor 16HP Tractor

 The installation went pretty well with two notable exceptions that I will cover shortly.
 I did some digging on the web and found a PDF of what to do that I then converted into a screenshot for you:

-My two biggest headaches were unplugging the PTO clutch snd the moving the damn cotter pin on the brake rod.
+My two biggest headaches were unplugging the PTO clutch and then removing the damn cotter pin on the brake rod.
 For the PTO clutch electric fitting, slide a blade up under the locking tab and then keep working around the block with a small screw driver to try and loosen it up.
 I suspect that fitting hadn’t been disconnected since the factor and it did not want to come loose.
 Be careful to pull the fitting apart by focusing your efforts on the plug and the housing – if you pull on the wires, they may pull out.
 Eventually it did come apart and when I reassembled it, I applied silicone di-electric grease to both seal the connections and ease disassembly in the future.

 The hardest step was removing the cotter pin (C) that secures the brake rod (A) onto the brake lever (B) in Figure 42 above.
 It is an absolute pain in the ass to get to and I had to work blind because I could only get one hand back in there.
-How they made it a pain was that the closed end of th pin was facing towards the inner rear meaning I could not hook it and pull.
+How they made it a pain was that the closed end of the pin was facing towards the inner rear meaning I could not hook it and pull.
 What I did was to take and hook the flared ends and pulled them relatively straight.
 I then shoved one jaw of a pair of needlenose pliers into the eye of the pin.
 To remove the pin, I then rotated the pliers and wound/curled the pin around the jaws until it was out of the hole.
 Sheeesh.
 When I reassembled it later, I put the eye facing the front of the tractor so I can grab and pull it way easier.
 By the way, I did not use a Dremel to cut out the pin because the plastic reservoir for the transmission oil was too close for comfort.

 Before you remove the old belt, pay careful attention to the belt and how it passes around the brake assembly, through the idler assembly and around the arm.
 The illustration above is pretty good but the devil is in the details and the belt must not rub on anything when reassembled.
 My tip would be to take a ton of digital photos to refer to.
 In the old days you had to sketch stuff and the photos are way easier.